tingletech/snac2/README.txt

 Use monit to stop and start
 ---------------------------

+Must source setenv.bash to setup monit alias.

 ```
 ./monit				# run with no arguments to start monit daemon
 ./monit start tomcat_xtf
 ./monit start tomcat_tinkerpop
 ./monit start tomcat_rdf
 ```
+see monit manual for more information on use of monit.

 Apache Setup
 ------------